-“The mortgage industry was doing very well across the board,” said Alex Fan, vice president of Saxony’s Financial Services practice.
+“The mortgage industry was doing very well across the board,” said Thanh Nguyen, senior vice president at Saxony Partners.
 “People were calling in saying they wanted a new loan, or that they wanted to refinance their current loan because rates were down two to three percent from where they had been.”

 No surprise, business at the company was booming during this time.
 This created two problems.
 First, there was lots of money available to spend on unnecessary technology.